nmapped/nmapped.github.io/content/scratch/ML Math Notes.md

 - Dimensionality Reduction (Probability & Distributions, Analytic Geometry)
 - Density Estimation (Probability & Distributions, Analytic Geometry)
 - Classification (Optimization, Matrix Decomposition)

+## Linear Algebra
+As mentioned earlier, the mathematical view of a vector allows it to be anything so long as it obeys the addition and scaling rules.
+Polynomials, audio signals, geometric vectors, and elements of $\mathbb R^n$ can be vectors.
+Linear Algebra focuses on the similarities between these vector concepts.